bluejay9676/norm-takehome-fullstack/README.md

 ### Assumptions:

-- I made a choice to outsource pdf parsing - something I would've done in real life production setting.
-I would have to account for how often we have to parse new documents but in this particular situation we only have to parse 1 document once.
+- I made a choice to outsource pdf parsing - i would make the same choice in prod setting since i expect llama parse to be more accurate
+- I would have to account for how often we have to parse new documents (does it make sense economically?) but in this particular situation we only have to parse 1 document once.

 ### Next step

 - Spend more time on more robust pdf parsing
+- Show citations - click to actual parts of pdf
+- allow user to correct the parsing
 - SSE for a true chat-like experience
 - Clean up hardcoded codes and put in remote secret keys (vault, aws sk) and read on server init & frontend init